 Car Teams: Current Activities

 Hundreds of our undergraduates are involved in the campus’ multidisciplinary car teams, whose members are rooted in MechSE and The Grainger College of Engineering.
-Listed below are the current activities and events for each of the car teams for Fall 2020 and Spring 2021.

 Your gift will directly impact the numerous MechSE undergraduates who participate and thrive on our car teams.
 (Make sure you select a specific team under the "Student Society Support" drop down menu.)